 Physics at Denstone is taught as a separate subject from the First Form to the Upper Sixth by a team of highly qualified subject specialists.
 In the First and Second Forms we aim to give our students a solid foundation in key concepts such as force and energy, and to help them develop practical skills in the laboratory.
 This, in turn, gives them the ability to spot simple relationships between variables and encourages an appreciation of how an investigation must be conducted to ensure validity, accuracy and reliability.
 At the same time, they are gradually building up a body of necessary knowledge which they can recall and apply to novel situations.

-In the GCSE years we follow the OCR Gateway Science programme.
-Students in the higher sets (who are most likely to pursue one or more of the sciences at A level) are taught biology, chemistry and physics as separate subjects, while the remaining sets follow a slightly less demanding course leading to two GCSEs in science and additional science.
-Controlled assessment constitutes a significant component of whichever course is taken and this involves laboratory work, data-handling tasks and researching the news media to help develop an awareness of the social, ethical and economic dimensions of the subject.
+In the GCSE years we follow the AQA syllabus.
+Students opt for either separate sciences and are taught biology, chemistry and physics as three independent qualifications, or for AQA Trilogy Dual Award where although taught as three separate sciences the results are combined to achieve two GCSE awards .
+Experimental work constitutes a significant component of whichever course is taken and this involves laboratory work, data-handling tasks and developing an awareness of the social, ethical and economic dimensions of the subject.

-In the Sixth Form student following the AQA 'A' Physics specification.
-It encompasses a range of traditional and modern topics including astrophysics, forces, nuclear radiation and energy, particles and quantum physics among others.
+In the Sixth Form students following the AQA Physics specification.
+It encompasses a range of traditional and modern topics including astrophysics, forces, nuclear radiation, particles and quantum physics among others.
 Practical work is a key focus with 12 compulsory practicals examined in the three terminal A2 papers.